rmorla/setting-things-up/README.md

 https://docs.docker.com/engine/install/linux-postinstall/

-- Manage Docker as a non-root user
+- Manage Docker as a non-root user (need to enter new terminal to have non-root 'docker ps' access)

 sudo usermod -aG docker $USER